Videos can play directly in the email and web pages all thanks mostly to HTML5.

 2. In the left panel, switch to Embedded

 3. Add your embedded video links and poster/fallback images

 Type in the URLs for the various formats.
 You don’t need to create all three versions of your video but you’ll get the best support if you do.

-Tip: If you paste in the full YouTube or Vimeo link the editor will automatically add your video thumbnail and alt text from the link you used (note, the shortened "share" link will not work).
+Tip: If you paste in the full YouTube or Vimeo link, the editor will automatically add your video thumbnail and alt text.
+(The shortened “share” link will not work.)

 4. Click Save